 Dr. Bengtson's Awards & Honors include: "Best Research Paper of the Year": Awarded for research on ultrasound imaging of breast implants.
 Tiffany Award: Groundbreaking research on ultrasound imaging of breast implants.

-He continues to provide the gold standard for his Breast Augmentation Implant patients.
+He continues to provide the gold standard for his breast augmentation patients.
 From start to finish, he has you covered!
-High Resolution Ultrasound follow-ups are included on all Breast Augmentation patients at no charge.
+High Resolution Ultrasound follow-ups are included on all breast augmentation patients at no charge.
 If you are concerned about rotation or rupture of your implants, you no longer need to worry or seek out a costly MRI.
 In-office Ultrasound Imaging is available to cover any of your concerns.